Helping your toddler to entertain himself can help foster both creativity and independence.

 This will help your toddler to become more self-dependent.
 They will have to entertain themselves until you join them.

 As I mentioned earlier in this article, this is the tool I used to develop my son’s independent play skills.
 He would get bored waiting for me.
-His attention soon turned to the toys I had laid in front of him, and he was away!
+Instead, his attention soon turned to the toys I had laid before him, and he was away!

 Invest in Self-Entertaining Tools